jo-oo/Star-Wars-API/README.md

 #### Requirement

-- React
-- React Router
+- Use React Router
-- Use Axios or Fetch for API
+- Use Axios for API
+- Services file for all API fetch
+- Use components
+- All resources should be clickable
+- Simple pagination

 #### Time limit